And then there’s also the cat. The child-eating Christmas Cat.

 A different kind of Christmas night

 Imagine Christmas Eve as a child.
 Playing games under the glittering Christmas lights.
 Shaking your presents to guess what’s hiding under the paper.
-The excitement of a visit from Santa Claus keeping you from falling asleep.
+The excitement of a visit from Santa Claus keeps you from falling asleep.

 These are the images of Christmas that we are most familiar with in North America or Britain.
-Many other countries, however, have preferences for traditions which tend to invoke feelings not of joy and friendship—but of fear.
+Many other countries, however, have preferences for traditions that tend to invoke feelings not of joy and friendship—but of fear.

 In Italy, for example, they have a gift-giving witch who, though kind and caring, would still whack you with her broomstick if you are unfortunate enough to see her.
 In France, that’s pretty much Père Fouettard’s only job: a companion of Santa, he does his dirty work, spanking the naughty children on Christmas Eve with a whip.